pcaversaccio/swissdlt-production/README.md

 ```

-send the address that is created to BCTS
+Send the address that is created to BCTS (toni.caradonna@bcts.ch)

 ```
 geth --datadir node-prod/ init swissdlt.json chmod +x start-node.sh
 ```

-start up a node that runs with a rpc on http://localhost:8550
+start up a node that runs with a RPC on http://localhost:8550

 ```./start-node.sh```